Lee Tai-young: Publications

 She wrote 15 books on issues concerning women and her first book published in 1957 was titled Divorce System in Korea.
 In 1972, she published Commonsense in Law for Women.
 Her other notable books are The Woman of North Korea and Born a Woman.
 She translated Eleanor Roosevelt's book On My Own into the Korean language.
 She published her memoirs in 1984 under the title Dipping the Han River out with a Gourd.

 Awards

-In 1975, she was awarded the Ramon Magsaysay Award (also known as Asian Peace Prize) for Community Leadership by the Ramon Magsaysay Award Foundation with the citation " for effective service to the cause of equal judicial rights for liberation of Korean Women."
+In 1975, she was awarded the Ramon Magsaysay Award (also known as the Asian Peace Prize) for Community Leadership by the Ramon Magsaysay Award Foundation with the citation " for effective service to the cause of equal judicial rights for liberation of Korean Women."
 Three years later, she received the international legal aid award of the International Legal Aid Association.
 Some of the other awards that she received were the World Methodist Peace Award in 1984, and in 1981 the Honorary Doctorate in Law from the Drew University in Madison, NJ.
 In 1971 she won the conference award when she participated in the World Peace Though Law Conference held in Belgrade.